MV10/monkey-hi-hat/README.md

 --help                      shows help (surprise!)
---load [shader]             loads [shader].conf from ShaderPath defined in mhh.conf --load [path/shader]        must use forward slash; if present, loads [shader].conf from requested location --list [viz|playlists]      shows visualization confs or playlists in the default storage locations --quit                      ends the program
+--load [shader]             loads [shader].conf from ShaderPath defined in mhh.conf --load [path/shader]        must use forward slash; if present, loads [shader].conf from requested location --playlist [file]           loads [file].conf from PlaylistPath defined in mhh.conf --playlist [path/file]      must use forward slash; if present, loads [file].conf from requested location --next                      when a playlist is active, advances to the next shader (according to the Order) --list [viz|playlists]      shows visualization confs or playlists in the default storage locations --quit                      ends the program
 --info                      writes shader and execution details to the console